We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 The progression is intentional.

-It mirrors how serious learning has always occurred.
+It mirrors how excellent learning has always occurred.

 Advanced Study Awaits Those Who Continue